 Partner, Medical negligence

-Sepsis is a serious complication of infection which can lead to multiple organ failure and death.
+Sepsis, also known as blood poisoning and septicaemia, is a serious complication of infection and if not treated in a timely manner can lead to multiple organ failure and death.
+Sepsis occurs when the body has an extreme response to an infection.
+Instead of fighting the infection in a controlled way, the immune system overreacts and begins to damage the body’s own tissues and organs.
 Sepsis often develops from infections in the lungs (pneumonia), urinary tract, abdomen and pelvis, but it can arise from infection in any part of the body.
 Sepsis can affect anyone, and often does so without warning, overwhelming the body’s immune system within a matter of hours.

 ‘Severe sepsis’ and ‘septic shock’ are medical emergencies.
 Severe sepsis is where the body’s organs or the blood and oxygen supply to the tissues are affected.
 Septic shock is where the blood pressure drops to a dangerously low level.
 These severe forms of sepsis require immediate admission to hospital and emergency treatment with intravenous (IV) antibiotics.